vuejs/docs/src/guide/components/events.md

 </div>

-The `emits` option also supports an object syntax, which allows us to perform runtime validation of the payload of the emitted events:
+The `emits` option and `defineEmits()` macro also support an object syntax, which allows us to perform runtime validation of the payload of the emitted events:

 <div class="composition-api">